julieh7sh/julieh7sh.github.io/_posts/2020-04-02-example-content.md

 Clicking this number[^fn-sample_footnote]
 {% endhighlight %}

+Markdown is intended to be as easy-to-read and easy-to-write as is feasible.[^fn-gruber-markdown]

 Each footnote needs the `^fn-` prefix and a unique ID to be referenced for the footnoted content.
 The syntax for that list looks something like this:

 {% highlight text %}